Sumboard

 For embedded analytics: How fast can you integrate the SDK?
 Does it use iFrames or native components?
 What's the actual integration time?

-From what we're seeing, traditional BI tools take 3-6 months to deploy in an embedded context.
+From what we're seeing, traditional BI tools take months rather than weeks to deploy in an embedded context.
 Purpose-built embedded platforms can be live in days to weeks.
 That time difference matters when customers are asking for analytics now.

 • Purpose-built embedded platforms: €2K-€6K/year, no per-user fees